2024-25 school year gathers pace in the fall

 • Do NOT enter hours ahead of tutoring– inevitably something will happen to make that entry inaccurate.

-• If you tutor a student who is taking an online course, our policy is that you should NOT be present to help the student through an online test.
+• If you tutor a student who is taking an online course, our policy is that you should NOT be present to help the student through a timed online test.
 More>

 • New tutors please read our Code of Conduct for tutors.